AMERICAN OTOLOGICAL SOCIETY RESEARCH FUND

 Full-time teaching appointment (MD), typically at a junior level who are aiming to develop a career as a clinician-scientist

-If you would like to submit a grant for consideration of funding in the next cycle, 2024-2025, in ONE PDF, include a LETTER OF INTENT and BIOSKETCH (NIH template), including details regarding other existing support, and any potential overlap with your mentor(s) must be submitted by November 1st of the year prior to funding.
-The next funding cycle begins July 1, 2024.
-The letter of intent must state the desired grant mechanism for the proposal (CSA, Fellowship grant, Clinical Investigation, or Research grant), the Principal Investigator, and Institution(s), a working title, with an abstract and Specific Aims (2 page limit on abstract and aims)Biosketches and a cover letter should accompany the 2 page proposal summary, but it is not included as part of the two page summary.
+If you would like to submit a grant for consideration of funding in the next cycle, 2026-2027, in ONE PDF, include a LETTER OF INTENT and PI BIOSKETCH (NIH template), including details regarding other existing support, and any potential overlap with your mentor(s) must be submitted by November 1st of the year prior to funding.

 Complete applications will be invited from selected applicants based on the Research Advisory Board's review of the letters of intent.
 Applicants will be notified whether they are invited to submit a full application the first week of December.
-Completed applications must be received by January 31st.

 Invited applicants must submit a full application by January 31st